mvolkmann/blog/src/swift/SFSymbols.md

 The presets include:

 - **Appear** effect fades in a symbol when added to UI.

-  This can have indefinite or transition behavior.
+  This effect can have indefinite or transition behavior.

-  To maintain the layout when the symbol no longer appears, use an indefinite effect.

-  The Appear effect is similar to the Disappear effect.
+  This effect is similar to the Disappear effect.
-  See examples in that section below.
+  See examples below.

 - **Disappear** effect fades out a symbol when removed from UI.

-  This can have indefinite or transition behavior.
+  This effect can have indefinite or transition behavior.

   For example: